Naplib/Naplib/README.md

 # List of functions

-> stimulus: wavefiles containing continuous speech in addition to eimte-aligned labels of phonemes
+> stimulus: wavefiles containing continuous speech in addition to time-aligned labels of phonemes

 > preprocessing:
 - EEGExtract2to15.m